Health Risks of Aluminum

 Concerns about aluminum in antiperspirants focus on possible links to health issues, including breast cancer and Alzheimer’s disease, though research is ongoing and results remain inconclusive.

-For those worried about the health risks of aluminum from deodorants, numerous aluminum-free options are available, often using natural ingredients like baking soda or cornstarch.
+For those worried about the health risks of aluminum from deodorants, numerous aluminum-free deodorant options are available, often using natural ingredients like baking soda or cornstarch.

 • Anemia: Aluminum may interfere with red blood cell production, potentially causing anemia.